Arnetia Walker: Life and career

 In 1982, Walker made her big screen debut appearing in the comedy film The Best Little Whorehouse in Texas.
 She later appeared in films The Wizard of Speed and Time (1988), Scenes from the Class Struggle in Beverly Hills (1989), and Love Crimes (1992).
 Her television films credits include Cast a Deadly Spell (1991), The Cherokee Kid (1996) and Geppetto (2000).

 In 1991, Walker was cast as one of leads alongside Stephanie Hodge, Mary Jo Keenen and Ada Maris in the NBC sitcom Nurses, a spin-off of Empty Nest.
 The series ran three season and 68 episodes.
-Walker also was regular cast member in the short-lived ABC sitcoms Singer & Sons (1990) and The Big House (2004).
-She guest starred in a number of shows, including Quantum Leap, Living Single, Midnight Caller, Everybody Loves Raymond, City of Angels, Touched by an Angel, The Steve Harvey Show, Just Shoot Me, Renegade, and NYPD Blue.
+Walker also was a regular cast member in the short-lived sitcoms Singer & Sons (1990) and The Big House (2004).
+She guest starred in a number of shows, including Quantum Leap, Living Single, Midnight Caller, Everybody Loves Raymond, City of Angels, Touched by an Angel, Amen and NYPD Blue.
 From 1999 to 2000, she had a recurring role in the WB comedy-drama series, Popular.
 In 2008, she played the role of Grandma Clara in the comedy film College Road Trip.

 In 2017, she was cast in a recurring role of Luella Culhane in the CW prime time soap opera, Dynasty.